 As stated above, my dyslexia diagnosis is my theory born of experience.
 The same can be said with how I mitigated the symptoms, meaning I found a way to live with what ailed me.
 After discharge from the Army, I re-entered Yakima Valley College and was motivated to succeed because I had seen what failure looked like.
 The YVC library had study carrel desks where I could concentrate on reading and rereading, ignoring distractions.
 I am not suggesting that a study carrel is a cure for dyslexia.
 Would that it should be that simple.
 I was learning to mitigate the disability with concentration and memorization, a skill I learned in DeMolay.
 It also helped that I was motivated to succeed like never before.

-See my list of current readings here.
+See my reading list starting in 2023 here.